isx45128227/MongoVsPostgres/documentacio.md

         the different actions taken, with the root and each -> pointing to one of them.
         Each tree’s branches represent sub-actions, and you’d work inside-out to determine what’s happening first.

+        In this plan, we have a nested-loop join node with three table scans as inputs.
+        The indentation of the node summary lines reflects the plan tree structure.

         We can see different parts on the result:

+           * Merge Join: shows the time spent on joining the different tables.

+           * Merge Cond: shows the condition used by the join.

+           * Index scan: shows indexs used during the search, in this case, only primary keys.

+           * Rows removed: only appears when at least one scanned row, or potential join pair in the case of a join node, is rejected by the filter condition.

+           * Sort: shows the sort method used (in particular, whether the sort was in-memory or on-disk) and the amount of memory or disk space needed.

+        Finally, we see the planning time and the execution time.
+        The most important one is the execution time, that is the one that reflects the whole time spent on making the query.

         #### MongoDB